Australian ports are used by the shipping industries to tranship goods through Australia to another country or for use outside Australian waters.

 Transhipped ship’s stores

-Transhipped ship’s stores are defined by the department and the DIBP as 'stores for the use of passengers or crew of a vessel'.
+Transhipped ship’s stores are defined by the Department of Agriculture and Water Resources and the Department of Home Affairs as 'stores for the use of passengers or crew of a vessel'.

 Ship’s stores are one of those groups of commodities that can include goods that pose a high biosecurity risk to Australia, some of which wouldn’t normally be allowed import into Australia.
 Australia's unique environment and important agricultural industries are free from many pests and diseases found in other parts of the world.
 Therefore, without appropriate controls, the transhipping of ships stores, can create a pathway for the introduction of exotic pests or diseases.